Section 9: I’ll Be Mattabe-Seein’ Ya

 Hm.
 A white van.
 Was it the CFPA Greeting Committee, to meet me at trail’s end with laurels and my completion patch?
 Time would tell.
 After the view, the trails heads north again along a rocky ridge and then circles down a steep cliff face (really just a large boulder, but I won’t quibble).

 Just past the cliff is another “cave” as we call overhanging boulders here in Connecticut; called “Rock Pile Cave.”
 Actually, this one was quite sheltering – far more than most – and I could envision actually living here for a while.
 (Let it be known that taking the picture of me in the cave was one of the hardest self-timered shots I’ve ever taken – and I’ve taken a LOT.
 There was just no where to put the camera, so I built up a teetering tower of rocks that swayed slightly in the wind.)
 But I got the all-important shot:

 Just as I completed the picture and got going again, I heard voices.
 Soon I was met by a group of about seven teenage boys in decidedly non-hiking apparel with two adult chaperones.
 They all seemed to be having fun and hopefully really enjoyed there time out, because a few minutes later down the trail I passed the parked white van from whence they’d come.
 They were from the nearish Connecticut Juvenile Training School.
-Not a fun place; it is Connecticut’s only secure residential treatment facility for adjudicated male juvenile offenders.
-Our youth are between the ages of 11 and 16 and come from communities throughout the state.
+Not a fun place; it is Connecticut’s only secure residential treatment facility for adjudicated male juvenile offenders between 11 and 16 from all over Connecticut.